The Top 5 Asian and Pacific Island Languages in the US

 In China, the most widely spoken Chinese language is Mandarin.
 However, in the United States, Mandarin and Cantonese are tied for first place, followed by Hokkien.

 Within the United States, Chinese-speaking communities are concentrated in California and New York.
-There are also significant Chinese-speaking communities in Houston, Texas, Philadelphia, Pennsylvania and Chicago.
+There are also significant Chinese-speaking communities in Houston, Philadelphia, and Chicago.
 That said, Chinese is one of the top 15 non-English languages in every state.

 Want to learn more about the various Chinese languages?
 Here’s an informative video from LangFocus: